amydu1228/Optimal-Portfolio-Construction/README.md

 * Scenario 1: For Long Only
 * Scenario 2: Allow Short Selling

+To optimize the portfolio, I used Sequential Least Squares Programming(SLSQP) to find the maximum Sharpe ratio and then passed it to the function.

+I also visualized the weights for each industry using Matplotlib ggplot.

 ### Step 4: Portfolio Optimization Based on Minimum-Variance
 A minimum variance portfolio indicates a well-diversified portfolio that consists of individually risky assets, which are hedged when traded together, resulting in the lowest possible risk for the rate of expected return.

+To optimize the portfolio, I also used Sequential Least Squares Programming(SLSQP) to minimize variance and then passed it to the function.

 ## Final Result:
 We should first determine our strategy on investment.
 There is always a risk return trade off.
 To be more specific, higher risk is associated with greater probability of higher return and lower risk with a greater probability of smaller return.